Biology, Ph.D.

 - 2

-The remaining twenty-four semester hours of required course work (including laboratory research) must include a minimum of fourteen semester hours at the 5000/6000 level.
-A maximum of nine hours of BIO 5V90 Special Problems can be applied toward doctoral degree requirements.
-Judicious selection of courses, assisted by the faculty mentor, facilitates specialization in ecology and evolutionary biology or in molecular, cellular, health and disease biology.
-The committee will consist of at least five graduate faculty, including the student’s major professor, three graduate faculty members from the Department of Biology, and a graduate faculty member from outside the Department of Biology.
-Additional members from appropriate disciplines may also serve on dissertation committees.
+Judicious selection of courses, assisted by the faculty mentor, facilitates specialization in ecology, evolution, and organismal (EEO) biology or in cellular, molecular, health, and disease (CMHD) biology.
+The committee will consist of at least five graduate faculty, including the student’s major professor, three graduate faculty members from the Department of Biology, and a Baylor University graduate faculty member from outside the Department of Biology.
+Additional members from appropriately related disciplines may also serve on dissertation committees.
 The committee will be chosen by the major professor and student in consultation with the Graduate Program Director in Biology.

 Doctoral degree program students must fulfill a one-year teaching requirement under the mentorship of a faculty member.
 This usually involves assisting in undergraduate laboratory course instruction as a graduate teaching assistant or serving as instructor-of-record in a lecture course.